 By the time I had only high schoolers left — and help from homeschool co-ops — we had progressed to celebrating with fun foods on the evening of the first day of each new school year.

-Welcoming a New School Year
+The Reward of a New School Year

-We started later than our public-schooled friends and neighbors, so we use that time to do some fun family activities, such as going fishing or to the park.
-I then make a point of taking first day photos on our first official full day of school.
+We started later than our public-schooled friends and neighbors, so we used that time to do some fun family activities, such as going fishing or to the park.
+I then made a point of taking first day photos on our first official full day of school.

-We have New Book Day at our house.
-All of the new books and school supplies are stacked on the dining room table and a special banner is hung on the wall.
-There are cupcakes and photos taken.
-It’s fun to start off our year with a party!
+We had New Book Day at our house.
+All of the new books and school supplies were stacked on the dining room table and a special banner was hung on the wall.
+There were cupcakes and photos taken.